 What types of injuries could be caused by a roof collapse?

 The injuries will vary in severity depending on the height a worker falls from.
 At best, they might suffer bruises and broken bones.
 At worst, the fall could be fatal.
 Some common injuries sustained by workers who fell from or through roofs are:

 Some typical construction site roof and ceiling collapse accident injuries include:

 - Broken bones

 - Joint injuries

 - Other internal injuries and organ damage

-If you choose to pursue legal action to hold an outside party accountable for your injuries, you could be compensated enough money to cover your medical bills, reduced quality of life, pain and suffering, and more.
+If you pursue legal action to hold an outside party accountable for your injuries, you could be compensated enough to cover your medical bills, reduced quality of life, pain and suffering, and more.

 Contact a New York roof collapse lawyer